 |Coronavirus Update: The Dutch government has asked that people always maintain a 1.5 meter distance from others.
 Some amenities in the village itself may be closed for the time being.|

-Built on a sandy ridge or ‘tange’ (in Dutch) it was completed in 1593.
+Built on a sandy ridge or tange in Dutch, Vesting Bourtange was completed in 1593.
 Over the centuries it was continually reinforced but as over time it eventually lost its military status and was dismantled by 1851.
-Since then it has grown into an agricultural village which is teeming with history.
+Since then it has grown into an agricultural village that is teeming with history.

 Bourtange is located southeast of Groningen, not far from the German border, making it a fun day trip if you’re in the area.
-Its cobblestone roads, historic canons and wooden drawbridges allow your imagination to wander back in time.
+Its cobblestone roads, historic cannons and wooden drawbridges allow your imagination to wander back in time.

-We spent our time walking around the high ridges that line the town, a water canal on one side and the town in the center.
-Stunning views and fields as far as the eye could see made us feel as if we really were protected from the rest of the world.
+We spent our time walking around the high ridges that line the town, the water canal on one side and the town in the center.
+The stunning views and fields as far as the eye could see made us feel as if we really were protected from the rest of the world.

 We eventually made our way to the center square where there were several restaurants available.
 I do suggest finding a table early as by the time we had finished eating it was already full and many were waiting for a table to come available.

-Our little tour continued with the church and windmill and then a little relax time watching the swans go by.
+Our little tour continued with a visit to the church and windmill and then a little chill time watching the swans go by.
 By the afternoon the crowds began to get bigger and we were happy we had gotten to Bourtange early, allowing us a much more pleasant time.

-Regardless it was a beautiful place to visit and a great way to expose children to history.
-No theme parks, no rides, just exploring and wandering the streets of this century’s old fortress.
+Regardless it was a beautiful place to visit and a great way to expose children to history!
+No theme parks, no rides, just exploring and wandering the streets of this centuries old fortress.
 I highly recommend Bourtange for your next family outing.